Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 *Mighty were their preparations.*

-Royce has things well organized.
-He's bought and packaged food, drink, and fuel, and found, tested, and organized the necessary gear.
-But we still manage to run hither and thither, putting things into things, and then those things into other things, and those things into his truck.
-But we're not entirely lost&mdash;we do pack our passports so that they'll be easy to access when we reach customs.
+Royce has done a good job of organizing.
+He bought and packaged food, drink, and fuel, and found, tested, and organized the necessary gear.
+But we still manage to run hither and thither, until we start putting things into things, those things into other things, and those things into his truck.
+But we do have some presence of mind&mdash;we remember to pack our passports so that they'll be easy to access when we reach customs.

 [index](#index)